Art in Vail Program

 The program is under the direction of a five-member board which meets monthly to discuss AIPP projects and direction.
 Members of the public are encouraged to attend the meetings which are held in the Vail Town Council Chambers on the first Monday of every month.

-“These sculptures resemble the shape of a pinecone and felt appropriate for this environment,” says Beaulieu.
-“Sharing a lot of geometry, especially with the Fibonacci sequence with the spiral effect at the top of the sculptures along with the patterns emphasizing the shape even more so, the works feel right at home.”
+“The sculpture resembles the shape of a pinecone and felt appropriate for this environment,” said Beaulieu.
+“Sharing a lot of geometry, especially with the Fibonacci sequence with the spiral effect at the top of the sculpture along with the patterns emphasizing the shape even more so, the work feels right at home.”

 A man stand by an art installation lit for night.
 An art installation lit for night.